fluentassertions/fluentassertions/docs/about.md

 layout: page
 ---

-## What is Fluent Assertions?

-Fluent Assertions is a set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test.

 ## Why?

 Nothing is more annoying than a unit test that fails without clearly explaining why.
 More than often, you need to set a breakpoint and start up the debugger to be able to figure out what went wrong.
 Jeremy D. Miller once gave the advice to "keep out of the debugger hell" and I can only agree with that.